-The team also hosted its annual Cougar Classic speech and debate tournament, bringing together high schools from across the state of Texas and as far away as California to compete, learn, and experience UH's beautiful campus.
+The team also hosted its annual Cougar Classic

+speech and debate tournament, bringing together high schools from across the state of Texas and as far away as California to compete and learn on UH's beautiful campus.
 The tournament hosted over 50 schools, 300 competitors, and 100 judges, coaches, and observers, spanning seven buildings and more than seventy rooms across campus.
-500 competition rounds were held on topics ranging from United States foreign policy toward China, to free speech on college campuses, to increasing U.S. military spending.
+500 competition rounds were held on topics ranging from federal education reform, to abolishing plea bargains, to Catalonian independence.

-&lt;sup>1 Competitive Speech & Debate instances are intercollegiate tournament competition rounds.
+1 Competitive Speech & Debate instances are intercollegiate tournament competition rounds.
 This concept accounts for both team competition (2-person policy debate teams) and individual events.
 This metric is described in the response to question four.